hsf-training/hsf-training-cicd-github/content/episodes/04-understanding-yaml/index.md

   - Luke Skywalker
 ```

-Elements of a dictionary are in the form of "key: value" (the colon must followed by a space).
+Elements of a dictionary are in the form of "key: value" (the colon must be followed by a space).
 ```yaml
 jedi:
   name: Obi-Wan Kenobi